Arash Borhani

 Arash Borhani (آرش برهانی; born 14 September 1983 in Kerman, Iran) is a retired Iranian football player and coach.
 He is the all-time top goal scorer of Esteghlal and also the second all-time top goal scorer in Iran's Premier Football League.
 He was the top goal scorer of 2008–09 Iran's Premier Football League.
 He was also a member of the Iran national football team.
 Borhani won a bronze medal in 2006 Asian Games with Iran national under-23 football team.

+Arash Borhani is a former Iranian footballer who has played for several clubs throughout his career, including PAS Tehran, Al-Nasr (UAE), Esteghlal, and Paykan.
+He also made 37 appearances for the Iranian national team, scoring 10 goals.
+Additionally, Borhani was a key player for the Iran U-23 national team, contributing to their success in winning the bronze medal at the 2006 Asian Games.

 Club career

 Pas

 Having just moved to Pas in the Iran's Premier Football league, he helped the club to finish second in the 2002–03 season.
 He scored four goals in the season, which three of them was on a hat-trick in the last match of the season.
 He continued with Pas for the next seasons and became a fixed starter.
 He was one of club's main players in 2005 AFC Champions League season.